Qovery/documentation/website/guides/tutorial/deploy-django-with-postgresql.md

 Note: `qovery run` connects your application to the PostgreSQL database on Qovery.

 ### Deploy the application on a staging environment
-Qovery has a compelling feature known as "environments".
+Qovery has a compelling feature known as `environments`.
 Qovery supports the deployment of isolated development environments that reflect your Git branches.
 Environments are complete copies of all of your data, application, and services like databases.
 The Environment is useful for testing changes in isolation before merging them to your main branch.

 So, do you want to create a new feature, fix a bug, or make modifications without impacting the production or any other important environment?
 Type the following commands: